 After verification, the server issues the user a security token that grants them access to their authorized resources.

 The token is stored in the user’s browser for the duration of the session and is referenced every time the user tries to access a different part of the server.
-The user’s access to certain resources is determined on the authorization built into the token.
+The user’s access to these resources is specified in the token.